This article lists the most common issues encountered by users when using the free UNMS Cloud accompanied by the recommended steps to solve them.

 If there is no controller when the UNMS Cloud Access Portal is opened and there is no record of any UNMS instance, do not worry.
 We keep data backups for at least a month.
 Please write an email to email@example.com, provide the hostname of the instance and the Ubiquiti community username and we will recover the instance to the state before it shut down.

-The Controller is Restarting for a Long Time
+The Controller is Stuck in a Restarting Loop

 There may be several causes for this, but there is no reason to worry.
 Cloud data is backed up on UNMS servers for at least a month.
 Please write an email to firstname.lastname@example.org, provide the hostname of the instance and the Ubiquiti community username and we will make sure the UNMS instance runs again.